Our leadership team has studied hepatitis in great research institutes, dirt-floored clinics and, in one case, in his own body.

 Dr. Nicole M. Smith (Bainbridge Island, WA USA) was previously the Associate Director for Policy & Communication for the Division of Viral Hepatitis at the U.S. CDC.
 Nicole also has experience working as a policy director, epidemiologist, and program consultant on a variety of domestic and global health issues, such as vaccine-preventable diseases; seasonal, avian, and pandemic influenza preparedness and response; global health security; emergency preparedness and response; and, environmental health hazards.
 During her more than 25-year career, Nicole held a range of positions in the U.S. Public Health Service, including assignments with the World Health Organization in Kenya and Vietnam, and overseeing primary care projects in the U.S.-associated Pacific.

 In addition to serving as a member of the EndHep2030 Oversight Committee, Nicole is a member of the Board of the American Liver Foundation.

-Nicole received her BA from Brown University and her PhD, MPH, and MPP from the University of California at Berkeley; and is completing an MBA in Sustainable Systems from the Presidio Graduate School.
+Nicole received her BA from Brown University and her PhD, MPH, and MPP from the University of California at Berkeley; and an MBA in Sustainable Systems from the Presidio Graduate School.
 Nicole also received applied epidemiology training through CDC’s Epidemic Intelligence Service program.